o19s/elasticsearch-learning-to-rank/docs/searching-with-your-model.rst

 Models!
 Filters!
 Even more!
 ===========================

 One advantage of having :code:`sltr` as just another Elasticsearch query is you can mix/match it with business logic and other.
-I want to invite you to think about other scenarios, such as
+We won't dive into these examples here, but we want to invite you to think creatively about scenarios, such as

-- Filtering out results based on business rules
+- Filtering out results based on business rules, using Elasticsearch filters before applying the model
+- Chaining multiple rescores, perhaps with increasingly sophisticated models
-- Rescoring once for relevance (with `sltr`), and a second time for inventory
+- Rescoring once for relevance (with `sltr`), and a second time for business concerns
 - Forcing "bad" but relevant content out of the rescore window by downboosting it in the baseline query